aalva500-prog/locust-sql/README.md

 ### Example Workflow

+**Important Note about Calcite in OpenSearch**:
+- Calcite is available starting from OpenSearch 3.1
+- **Disabled by default** in versions 3.1-3.3 (must be manually enabled)
+- Will be **enabled by default** starting from version 3.4
+- Version 3.3 includes the most significant Calcite performance improvements

-**Important Note about Calcite in OpenSearch 3.3+**: Calcite is **disabled by default** in OpenSearch 3.3 and later versions.
-You must explicitly enable it before running Calcite performance tests.
+You must explicitly enable Calcite before running Calcite performance tests on versions 3.1-3.3.

 #### Enabling/Disabling Calcite